Advanced Concepts in Self-Supervised Learning

 Previewing Augmentations

 It often can be very useful to understand how the image augmentations we pick affect the input dataset.
-We provide a few helper methods that make it very easy to preview augmentations using lightly.
+We provide a few helper methods that make it very easy to preview augmentations using LightlySSL.

 import glob